Guidance on handling and Standard Operating Procedures (SOPs)

 Incorrect diluent used – action to take

-MHRA Information for Healthcare Professionals advises that sodium chloride 0.9% solution for injection (preservative-free) is the only diluent that can be used to dilute the Pfizer-BioNTech COVID-19 vaccine.
+MHRA Information for Healthcare Professionals and the Summary of Product Characteristics advises that sodium chloride 0.9% solution for injection (preservative-free) is the only diluent that can be used to dilute the Pfizer-BioNTech COVID-19 vaccine.
 If you have used another diluent, the vial should be discarded.
-PHE guidance for healthcare practitioners provides information on when and how to report errors relating to preparation or administration.
+UK Health Security Agency (UKHSA – formerly known as PHE) guidance for healthcare practitioners provides information on when and how to report errors relating to preparation or administration.

 Observation following administration

 The Summary of Product Characteristics for the Pfizer-BioNTech COVID-19 vaccine states that events of anaphylaxis have been reported.
 Appropriate medical treatment and supervision should always be readily available in case of an anaphylactic reaction following the administration of the vaccine.

 Immediately post vaccination

 The UK Chief Medical Officers announced on the 14th December 2021 that the recommended 15-minute observation period following administration of the Pfizer-BioNTech COVID-19 vaccine administration to those without a history of allergy can be waived during the emergency response to the Omicron variant.

 Advising individuals with allergies on their suitability for COVID-19 Vaccine Pfizer-BioNTech provides guidance on the monitoring requirements for those with a history of allergic reactions.